-If the Group is to conduct joint businesses with business alliance or joint venture partners, the Group may require licenses and permits from the regulatory authorities and such joint businesses will be premised on the Group's ability to reach agreement with the business alliance and joint venture partners on the content of joint businesses.
+If the Group is to conduct joint businesses with business alliance or joint venture partners, these are generally premised upon the Group's acquisition of licenses and permits from the regulatory authorities and the Group's agreement with the business alliance and joint venture partners on the content of joint businesses.
 In addition, the Group will not necessarily have control over the business alliance and joint venture partners.
 These companies may drastically revise their business strategies without taking into account the Group's intentions.
 Furthermore, the Group's shareholding ratio in these companies could be reduced due to a third-party allotment of shares or the exercise of a call option by a shareholder other than the Group, or the results of operations and financial position of these companies could drastically deteriorate.
 In these situations, the business alliances, joint venture businesses and other arrangements may not generate the anticipated results, or they may find it difficult to continue their businesses.
 In addition, the Group may be restricted from undertaking business alliances, joint venture businesses and other such arrangements with other parties due to business alliances, joint venture businesses and other such arrangements formed with specific third parties.
 This could impact the Group's business development, financial position, and results of operations.

 Furthermore, the Group may realign its businesses in the future.
 There are no assurances that such a realignment will have a positive impact on the Group.